toplouie1/toplouie1/README.md

 #Full-Stack-Developer

-I am a Full Stack Developer ,
+I am a Full Stack Web Developer ,
 I am very big on clean code.

-My goal for this year is to get my Software Developer skill Top notch .
+Love learning new technology and building web Apps

-I love pear programing  finding new Ideas and Implementing them.

-learning through experience for becoming  an exceptional coder.
+I love pear programing finding new Ideas and Implementing them. always seeking to expand my knowledge on tech , Ability to learn and implement new technologies quickly. learning through experience for becoming an exceptional programmer.

 - 🔭  I’m currently working on personal Projects 🎶 🎶 🎶
 - 📫  reach me: https://www.linkedin.com/in/nima-sherpa-00b1a9210/